bandaexpress/project_rose/README.md

 # Analysis
 ## Resources Analysis:
-First, our group our group created Figure 1: Bar Graph of WIC Counts for Each Payment Source to count all Women, Infant, and Children (WIC) per Payment Source to ...
+First, our group our created Figure 1: Bar Graph of WIC Counts for Each Payment Source to count all Women, Infant, and Children (WIC) per Payment Source to examine utilization by payment source.
+The correlation coefficient between Payment Source and WIC is approximately -0.47, indicating a moderate negative correlation.
+This suggests that as one variable increases, the other tends to decrease.The p-value is very close to zero (0.0), which means that the observed correlation is statistically significant.

 ![wic_payment_source_bar_graph](https://github.com/bandaexpress/project_rose/assets/146903245/f0e43f80-3b8f-41fd-922c-cd82c35962e4)